StackVista/stackstate-docs/use/metrics-and-events/event-notifications.md

 ### Problem events

 StackState groups unhealthy components in a view into problems, each with a common root cause.
 For every change to a problem, at least one problem event is generated.
-You can [add an event handler to a view](/use/stackstate-ui/views/manage-event-handlers.md) to trigger an event notification or action in response to the generated problem events.
+Use the [Manage Event Handlers](/use/stackstate-ui/views/manage-event-handlers.md) pane to add an event handler to the view and trigger an event notification or action whenever problem events are generated.

 Changes to a problem result in the following event types being generated: